Shares in record-setting spree as Fed meeting looms

 "If three more members pencil in rate rises for 2023, that would tip the majority in favour of moving rates relatively soon," they said.

-China’s markets were closed on Monday for a holiday, meaning this was their first response to a joint statement by the Group of Seven leaders that had scolded Beijing over a range of issues which China called a gross interference in the country’s internal affairs.
+China's markets were closed on Monday for a holiday, meaning this was their first response to a joint statement by the Group of Seven leaders that had scolded Beijing over a range of issues that China called a gross interference in the country's internal affairs. read more

-In currency markets, the dollar held onto its gains against major currencies.
-The dollar index was at 90.414, not far off the top of its recent range.
+In currency markets, the dollar held on to its recent gains against major currencies.
+The dollar index was at 90.56, not far off the top of its recent range.

 Retail sales and industrial production data due later on Tuesday could spark some modest dollar volatility, wrote analysts at CBA in a research note.

-Benchmark 10-year yields were 1.4838%, little changed from Monday, when they rebounded from Friday’s three-month low.
+Benchmark 10-year yields were 1.4973%, little higher than Monday, when they rebounded from Friday's three-month low.

-As for commodities, U.S. crude ticked up 0.38% to $71.15 a barrel.
-Brent crude rose to $73.15 per barrel as talks dragged on over the United States rejoining a nuclear agreement with Tehran suggesting any surge in supply from Iran is some time away.
+As for commodities, U.S. crude was up 0.8% to $71.47 a barrel.
+Brent crude rose to $73.52 per barrel as talks dragged on over the United States rejoining a nuclear agreement with Tehran, suggesting any surge in supply from Iran is some time away.

-Even bitcoin was fairly quiet, fluctuating a little above $40,000.
-It rose on Sunday and Monday after Elon Musk said Tesla could resume accepting payment in the world’s largest cryptocurrency at some point in the future.

-Reporting by Thyagaraju Adinarayan in London and Alun John in Hong Kong; Editing by Ana Nicolaci da Costa, Lincoln Feast and Kim Coghill

 Our Standards: The Thomson Reuters Trust Principles.